 Principal Advisor (Biotechnology Applications)

-biological sciences from NCBS-TIFR, Banglore, India; Post-doctoral training from the University of Munster, Germany & UC Riverside, CA, USA.
+She received her doctorate in biological sciences from NCBS-TIFR, Banglore, India; Post-doctoral training from the University of Munster, Germany & UC Riverside, CA, USA.
 She is working as a Principal Investigator at Regional Center for Biotechnology, GOI.
 She is a recipient of the prestigious Wellcome Trust-DBT India Alliance Fellowship.

 Dr. Rajeev Kumar